planetis-m/fuzz-experiments/tasks.md

 - [ ] Could port the graph example to LPM to find out how it compares.
 - [X] Remove sanitizer coverage from the serializer, keep testing.
 (1h) 12/8
 - [ ] See if the original graph mutator performs any better than the 'dumb' one.
-- [ ] Use the standalone fuzzer + a corpus, run them and get some perf result.
+- [ ] Use the standalone fuzzer + corpus, run them and get some perf result.